schmupu/ioBroker.asterisk/docs/PJSIP_FRITZBOX.md

 endpoint = iobroker
 match = 192.168.1.1 ; Change hostname / IP address of Fritzbox
 ```
-You have to change in */etc/asterisk/psip.conf* the hostname, username and password configured in the Fritzbox or in the configruation of your VoIP Provider.
+You have to change in */etc/asterisk/psip.conf* the hostname, username and password configured in the Fritzbox or in the configuration of your VoIP Provider.
 Pleas do not change the other parameter.

 **/etc/asterisk/extensions.ael**
 ```sh